Lincoln Restler

 Lincoln P. Restler (born March 19, 1984) is an American politician and civil servant from New York City, who is a member of the New York City Council for the 33rd district which covers Greenpoint, parts of Vinegar Hill, Williamsburg, Boerum Hill, Brooklyn Heights, Dumbo, and other Downtown neighborhoods in northern Brooklyn.
 Restler co-founded reform political club, New Kings Democrats, and was a New York State Democratic District Leader.
 He held several positions in municipal government before running for City Council.

 Early life and education

 Restler grew up in Brooklyn Heights on Pierrepont Street with an older sister.
 Restler is Jewish and attended the Reform Brooklyn Heights Synagogue in his youth.

-His father, Peter Restler, founded the private equity firm CAI Funds.
+His father, Peter, founded private equity firm CAI Funds and his mother, Susan, is a former managing director at J.P.
+Morgan & Co.

 He attended the Packer Collegiate Institute and graduated from Brown University with a bachelor in Africana Studies and Latin American Studies in 2006.
-He was schoolmates with future political adversary and eventual Council predecessor, Stephen Levin.
+He was schoolmates with future political opponent and eventual Council predecessor, Stephen Levin.